thmosqueiro/sciposterpp/README.md

 Idea and current status
 -----

-This package is "somewhat" ready for use as is.
-I still have some ground I want to cover before actually saying it's completely ready.
-Some friends have tested an earlier version, and everything was okay.

-My idea: sciposterpp started as a forked class from sciposter.
-Currently, it's designed as a package that you add to you tex whenever you are using sciposter class.
-This way, everytime sciposter gets an update, you won't be missing it.
+This package is working, you can definitely try it.
+Next I'll list what's in my mind as the next tasks.
+Most of it should be done in the next _days_.

+1. Organize better what should be in _additionals.sty_ and what should be in _sciposterpp.sty_
+2. Write down my blocks (I just have to copy from an old file and paste in an organized way).
+3. Complete the themes
+4. Make possible to import a user defined theme
+5. Turn all png icons into tikz figures

-*Tests:* my development is highly based on the texlive-sciposter package available at the main Fedora repository, marked as version svn15878.1.18.
+**Tests:** my development is highly based on the texlive-sciposter package available at the main Fedora repository, marked as version svn15878.1.18.